Tom Phillips (Royal Navy officer): Aftermath of the sinking of Prince of Wales and Repulse

 After the destruction of the British fleet, the Japanese continued to advance in Malaya.
 British Lieutenant General Arthur Percival ordered a retreat from Malaya to Singapore on 27 January 1942.
 On 15 February, Percival surrendered his remaining army of 85,000 British, Indian, and Australian troops to the Japanese, the largest capitulation in British history.

-Regarding Phillips' decision to proceed without air cover, Naval historian Samuel Eliot Morison wrote:Those who make the decisions in war are constantly weighing certain risks against possible gains.
+Regarding Phillips's decision to proceed without air cover, Naval historian Samuel Eliot Morison wrote:Those who make the decisions in war are constantly weighing certain risks against possible gains.
 At the outset of hostilities [U.S.] Admiral Hart thought of sending his small striking force north of Luzon to challenge Japanese communications, but decided that the risk to his ships outweighed the possible gain because the enemy had won control of the air.
 Admiral Phillips had precisely the same problem in Malaya.
 Should he steam into the Gulf of Siam and expose his ships to air attack from Indochina in the hope of breaking enemy communications with their landing force?
 He decided to take the chance.
 With the Royal Air Force and the British Army fighting for their lives, the Royal Navy could not be true to its tradition by remaining idly at anchor.

 Morison wrote, that as a result of the sinking of Prince of Wales and Repulse:

-U.S. Admiral Thomas Hart, Phillips' American counterpart, was critical of the air support to Force Z. He was unaware of Phillips' preference for radio silence at the time.
+U.S. Admiral Thomas Hart, Phillips's American counterpart, was critical of the air support to Force Z. He was unaware of Phillips's change of plan and preference for radio silence at the time.
 Hart told Time magazine in 1942:

-Phillips' name is inscribed at the Plymouth Naval Memorial in Plymouth, England.
+Phillips's name is inscribed at the Plymouth Naval Memorial in Plymouth, England.